Kiffhost/exalted-scripture-understanding/Merits/Manse.md

 #### Sidereal
 Many Sidereals have manses in Heaven.
 They’re typically Lunar, Sidereal, or Solar manses, though others exist in Yu-Shan.
+#### Abyssal
+Deathknights often claim Abyssal demenses and manses, whether in shadowlands or the Underworld proper.